shamim-hussain/4x_superresolution_cnn/README.md

 # 4x Super-resolution by CNN
 Investigation in 4x Super-resolution by Deep Convolutional Neural Networks.
 The network designs are my own and they work in the RGB color space.
+The concepts are taken from the papers in the "Papers" directory.

 Investigations regarding 3 major factors are carried out.
 * Incremental upsampling